FatihSahin/test-flask-sample/README.md

     ```
     Please notice that TestFlask auto-wraps your original method call with playback and recording functionality.

     This happens when you build your project with Visual Studio.
-It is the real benefit and power of TestFlask that it can manipulate your any backend method and make it mockable with a simple [Playback] attribute.
+This is the real benefit and power of TestFlask that it can manipulate your any backend method and make it mockable with a simple [Playback] attribute.
 Thanks to wonderful [Fody](https://github.com/Fody/Fody) library for simplifying .net assembly weaving.

 *   A TestFlask ready service (before and after) diagram is shown below.